BeardR6S/My-Portfolio/README.md

 # My-Portfolio is geared towards just practicing coding in multiple languages.
-Also, any passwords in the password.txt file are NOT real passwords obviously.
+# Any passwords in the password.txt file are NOT real passwords, obviously.